US says agencies largely fended off latest Russian hack - WTMJ

 “I think it’s par for the course,” said Jake Williams, president of Rendition Infosec and a former U.S. government hacker.
 He said it’s naive to think that U.S. cyber operators aren’t engaged in similar operations targeting adversaries.

-Bobby Chesney, a University of Texas at Austin law professor specializing in national security, said it nowhere near as significant as the SolarWinds hack.
-Nor does come anywhere hear the damage done by the ransomware attack earlier this month — by Russian-speaking criminals tolerated by the Kremlin — that temporarily knocked the Colonial Pipeline offline.
+Bobby Chesney, a University of Texas at Austin law professor specializing in national security, said it is nowhere near as serious as the SolarWinds hack.
+Nor does it come anywhere near the damage done by the ransomware attack earlier this month — by Russian-speaking criminals tolerated by the Kremlin — that temporarily knocked the Colonial Pipeline offline.

 Chesney said he thought it was wrong to regard the USAID targeting as a Russian response to sanctions or a sign the sanctions were somehow feckless.